Annie Wang

 Motors are becoming better and cheaper—opening profitable new applications across industries.
 In this course for engineers and product designers, you will learn to assess and design electric motors, generators, and drive systems, with emphasis on electric drives, including traction drives and drive motors.
 You will also explore how modern embedded controllers enable command through digital computation, breathing life into electric machines and motion control applications.

-Ready to revolutionize transportation systems and discover how disruptive innovations are reshaping the mobility sector?
-In this immersive five-day course, you will learn to analyze and optimize transportation systems using the latest research from MIT and beyond, delving into demand and network modelling, artificial intelligence, simulation, optimization and control.
-These methods are explored alongside selected future solutions, with a focus on user-centric new smart mobility services , automated and AI-driven vehicles and alternative energy vectors for decarbonizing transportation.
-Through real-world case studies, professionals from transport service providers, urban and mobility planning, automotive, and transportation sectors can gain actionable insights to address current and future transportation challenges.
+Ready to face the revolutions in transportation systems and discover how disruptive innovations are reshaping the mobility sector?
+In this immersive five-day course, you will learn to model, analyze and optimize transportation systems using the latest research from MIT and beyond, delving into demand and network modelling, artificial intelligence, simulation, optimization and control.
+Innovative methods are explored for emerging systems that are still in an early stage of development and deployment, such as user-centric new smart mobility services, automated and AI-driven vehicles and alternative energy vectors for decarbonizing transportation.
+Through real-world case studies, transportation researchers and professionals from urban and mobility organizations, the automotive industry, logistics companies, and other transportation sectors can gain actionable insights to address current and future transportation challenges.

 The three-and-a-half-day course explores the fundamentals and latest innovations in the study of friction, wear, lubrication, and design of tribological systems.
 Participants will acquire the skills needed to improve the reliability and durability of tribological systems.
 Learners will dive deep into fundamentals, trends, strategies, and modern methodologies needed to design the next generation tribological systems.
 This course may be taken individually or as part of the Professional Certificate Program in Design & Manufacturing.